-Customer acquisition cost (CAC) is a metric that has been growing in use, along with the emergence of Internet companies and web-based advertising campaigns that can be tracked.
+Customer acquisition cost (CAC) is a metric that has been growing with the emergence of Internet companies and web-based advertising campaigns that can be tracked.

 Traditionally, a company had to engage in shotgun style advertising and find methods to track consumers through the decision-making process.

 Today, many web-based companies can engage in highly targeted campaigns and track consumers as they progress from interested leads to long-lasting loyal customers.
 In this environment, the CAC metric is used by both companies and investors.

 CAC, as you probably know, is the cost of convincing a potential customer to buy a product or service.
 In this article, we will explain the CAC metric in more detail, how you can measure it, and what steps you can take to improve it.